tldr-pages/tldr/pages/common/npm-home.md

 `npm-home -g {{package}}`

-- Open the Yarn homepage of a specific package in the web browser:
+- Open the Yarn page of a specific package in the web browser:

 `npm-home -y {{package}}`